yhan337-alt/Making-journal/journal-pages/week-06.md

 *Figure 7: Sketch of Transparent Box*

 #### 3.2 What do I need to learn?

+Based on my drawing, I identify specific skills and tools I want to need to develop my project.

+**1. Researching emotional responses**
+I want to research more about how people experience tension or emotional reactions through certain sounds, textures, and environments.

+**2. Different ways to create sensory reactions**
+I want to explore different ways to express invisible emotions and tension beyond vibration, sound, and temperature changes.

+**3. Sound research and audio editing**
+I want to explore and create sounds such as heartbeats or tense ambient sounds that can create feelings of anxiety or tension.

+**4. Making installation structures**
+I want to experiment with how to physically build and arrange black boxes and transparent boxes for the installation.

+**5. Spatial experience design**
+I want to learn how to design spaces that make audiences feel tension, discomfort, or emotional connection through movement, darkness, and interaction.

 #### 3.3 What are my next steps?